brson/solana-move-demo/README.md

 - Creating `solana-move-sdk` crate that can parse move values and prepare solana transactions
 - Creating the `solana-move` CLI, and especially the solana-move-specific `solana-move call` command (other commands will be identical to `move` and `solana` commands at first.
-- Deploying and retrieving bytecode for byte-code based dependencies and introspection.
+- Deploying and retrieving bytecode for byte-code based dependencies and introspectio.n
+- Starting a release process and releasing tools people can try out.
 - Moving the storage model forward.